Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 2. **Copy** from drive X: to the same drive X: - **will loose the NTFS permissions.**
 3. **Move** from drive X: to the same drive X: - **will inheritance the NTFS permissions**

+## Accounts Types 👤

+#### User accounts
+- This is the account type most people will use
+- Storage and files can be private to that user
+- No privileged access to the OS

+#### Shared accounts
+- Used by more than one person/guest login, anonymous login
+- Very difficult to create an audit trail
+- Password management becomes harder
+- Best practice is simply DON'T use these dumb type of accounts

+#### Service accounts
+- Used exclusively by services running on a computer
+	- No interactive/user access(ideally)
+	- Web server, database server, etc
+- Access can be defined for a specific server
+	- Web server rights and permissions will be different than a database server
+- Commonly use usernames and passwords using policy to determine best passwords practices

+#### Privileged accounts
+- Administrator, Root
+- Complete access to the system
+- This account should NOT be used for normal administration
+- Needs to be HIGHLY secured - Strong passwords, 2FA, scheduled password changes

 ## User Account Management
+### Least privilege
+* Rights and permissions should be set to the bare minimum
+	- You only get exactly what's needed to complete your objective
+* This is apply to all users in the organization
+* All users accounts must be limited
+	- **Applications should run with minimal privileges**
+* **Don't allow users to run with administrative privileges**
+	- Limits the scope of malicious behavior

 ### Continuous Access Monitoring
 Monitoring all users account activity